invesalius/gsoc/gsoc_application.md

 # Questions? #

-* Technical questions about running InVesalius should be asked via [GitHub discussions](https://github.com/invesalius/invesalius3/discussions).
+* Technical questions about running InVesalius must be asked via [GitHub discussions](https://github.com/invesalius/invesalius3/discussions).
 Please, remember to check the previous comments and issues before starting a discussion.

-* Specific questions about your project should be addressed by email to your potential mentor.
+* Specific questions about your project must be addressed by email to your potential mentor.